solarlime/chest-of-notes/README.md

 - Delete unneeded notes

 ### Problems:
-- Graphical issues (especially on mobiles) - *mostly fixed*
+- Graphical issues (especially on mobiles) - *fixed*
-- Instability on mobiles - *seems to be stable now*
+- Instability on mobiles - *problems with Safari on iOS*
-- Inability to play fetched media in a desktop Safari - *fixed*
+- Inability to play fetched media in a desktop Safari (and on iOS too) - *still a problem*
 - ???

 Try it on [Vercel](https://chest-of-notes.solarlime.dev)!